wiepstikvoort/MSB1015_Assignment2/README.md

 The PLS model is assessed using a Root Mean Square Error of Prediction (RMSEP) function.
 Using the RMSEP the number of components to create the model is evaluated.
 The RMSEP declines until ncomp = 3, after which the RMSEP stagnates, regardless of how many components are added.
 Using this information, the predict function is used to predict the boiling points of the test set, using the descriptors that were used to create the model with ncomp = 3.
 The correlation coefficient was used to asses the accuracy of the predicted boiling points vs the test set.
 Depending on which compounds are randomly distributed over the training and test set per run of the file, the correlation coefficient reaches 0.99 usually.

+### Reproducibility
+To assess the reproducibility of the code written to create the PLS model for the alkane boiling points, a second model was created.
+Unfortunately, alcanes and alcynes boiling points were difficult to find.
+Another implementation was created.
+The code was simply copy pasted, and a few minor adjustments were made:
+- The SPARQL query was adjusted to retrieve a list of amino acids and their mass
+- The functions for the conversion of Celsius and Fahrenheit to Kelvin were not used
+- The names were changed to be able to compare the outputs of the different models (but this was not necessary for the code to run)
+The descriptors were kept the same, to be able to compare both models.
+This was not ideal, as the descriptors chosen for the boiling point model, were chosen specifically to include the chemical properties that contribute to a compound's boiling point.
+This second model was created to assess the reproducibility and robustness of the code and not the accuracy of the output.
+The code has shown to be reproducible and robust.
+The model was created in little time and is able to predict an amino acid's mass with a correlation coefficient of >0.97 (depending on the distribution of the data over test and training set).
+The fact that the descriptors were not chosen to predict a compound's mass probably contributes to the fact that the RMSEP of the model keeps decreasing up to 5 components instead of 3.

 ### How to run the code